irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 **Learning Step Activity Text:**

-> Summarize the key points and takeaways from the lesson.
+> Summarize the key points and takeaways from the learning experience.

 **Activity**

-1. Recap the main points discussed in the lesson.
+1. Recap the main points discussed in the learning experience.
 2. Highlight the importance of detecting synthetic content.
 3. Encourage students to apply the techniques learned in their own work.